with the support of

 Together with numerous partners from the cultural sector, meemoo is overcoming a significant hurdle in making a wealth of heritage accessible to researchers and the general public through this project.
 Who has joined us on this journey?

-Default stam logo
+Default smak logo

 There is no lack of knowledge in GIVE.
 And we are eager to share the new insights we have gained with the outside world, which is why meemoo is gradually documenting and disseminating them further.
 The totindetail.be website is the first starting point.